 Many of my dear readers have asked me about how to blanch spinach perfectly.
 It's not only about the palak paneer, but many other spinach recipes calls for the process of blanching.

 So, here is how to do it perfectly.

 Immediately, take out the blanched spinach and put it into the bowl with ice cubes and cold water.
 This step will help to cease the cooking of spinach, and seals its colour and nutrition both.
 Therefore, do not skip this step at all. (photo 2)

 Let it rest for 1-2 minutes.
 Now, add strained and blanched spinach into the blender.
 Blend it to a puree.
 Bright green palak puree is ready to go into the curries. (photo 3 and 4)

-To begin with, dip the paneer cubes in hot water for 3 to 4 minutes or microwave it for 2 mins.
+Always dip the paneer cubes in hot water for 3 to 4 minutes or microwave it for 2 mins.
 While microwaving it, ensure cubes are completely immersed un der water.

 In a heavy bottom pan or kadhai, heat oil.
 Once the oil heats up, add cumin seeds, allow it to crackle. (photo 1)